 In 1842, Secretary of State Daniel Webster sent a letter affirming U.S. interests in Hawaii and opposing annexation by any other nation.
 He stated that no nation should seek special privileges or engage in further colonization of the islands.

 In 1849, the United States and Hawaii concluded a treaty of friendship that served as the basis of official relations between the two nations.
-But in the 1850s, the Hawaiian monarchy requested annexation with the United States.
+However, in the 1850s, the Hawaiian monarchy requested annexation with the United States.
 It was then that Hawaii set about plans to join the United States.
 And yes, part of the reason was that Hawaii's economy became increasingly integrated with the United States.

-The 1875 trade reciprocity treaty was a "free-trade" treaty which benefited the economies of both Hawaii and the United States.
+The 1875 trade reciprocity treaty was a "free-trade" treaty that benefited the economies of both Hawaii and the United States.
 This resulted in closer ties, but that treaty would be void if Hawaii was annexed by a European power.
 And yes, by 1897, that possibility became real and of concern to the McKinley administration.

-Remember, in 1893 out-going Republican President Benjamin Harrison attempted to annex Hawaii through a Senate treaty but failed.
-When that failed, President Harrison was asked to consider the "Texas Precedent," also known as the "Tyler Precedent," for a Joint Session of Congress vote for annexation of Hawaii but he declined.
+Remember, in 1893 outgoing Republican President Benjamin Harrison attempted to annex Hawaii through a Senate treaty but failed.
+When that failed, President Harrison was asked to consider the "Texas Precedent," also known as the "Tyler Precedent," for a Joint Session of Congress vote for the annexation of Hawaii but he declined.

 Since Democrat President Grover Cleveland did not want anything to do with the annexation of Hawaii, he actually tried to kill the question.
 Then when President William McKinley took office in 1897, he resubmitted legislation to acquire Hawaii.